 Headquartered in El Dorado, Arkansas, Murphy Oil Corporation is an energy company devoted to exploration and production.
-Much of that work happens in offshore settings, which is very dangerous.
+Much of the company’s work happens in offshore settings, which is very dangerous.

-With over 1,200 employees this large international company has access to over 700 million barrels of oil equivalent, which includes crude oil, natural gas, and petroleum.
+With over 1,200 employees, this large international company has access to over 700 million barrels of oil equivalent, which includes crude oil, natural gas, and petroleum.

-- Most recently, the company sold its refineries to focus more on drilling and exploration and tapped its first deep water wells of the coast of Malaysia and in the Gulf of Mexico.
+- Most recently, the company sold its refineries to focus more on drilling and exploration and tapped its first deep water wells on Malaysia’s coast and the Gulf of Mexico.

 Operations and Services